LandSandBoat/server/CONTRIBUTING.md

 ## General code guidlines (all languages):

+* Your code should strive to be obvious and readable by the casual observer.
+You aren't going to be the only person who reads/debugs your code.
 * Unix (LF) line ends, GitHub will tell you if you don't have one by putting a ⛔ symbol at the end of your file.
 * Try not to exceed 120 chars width.
 Exceptions will occur, but try.
 * 4 space indent (death to tabs)
 * No using tabs for alignment either.
 * Trim trailing whitespace.

 ## C++